When a person passes away it is common that their loved ones must deal with their financial affairs.

 Usually where a Joint Tenant dies, the Land Registry will remove their name from the Title Register free of charge – although it can take a couple of months for the change to be made.

-The disadvantage of this approach is that it may delay starting the lease extension – because it will take time for the Land Registry to process the form.
-You also need to have been the registered owner of a property for two years before you can do a lease extension and it is possible (but unlikely) that the Land Registry would accidentally reset the clock when they remove the deceased owner’s name.
-We’ve not found this to be a problem in practice.
+The disadvantage of this approach is that it can sometimes delay starting the lease extension – because it will take time for the Land Registry to process the form.
+You also need to have been the registered owner of a property for two years before you can do a lease extension and it is possible (but highly unlikely) that the Land Registry would accidentally reset the clock when they remove the deceased owner’s name.
+We’ve don this a number of times and never found this to be a problem in practice.

 The benefit of this approach is that you will know that the remaining owner will be listed on the Title Register as the sole owner of the property when the start the lease extension is started, and you know that the freeholder cannot be difficult.
 This is the option we recommend.